glycodynamics/RAID-Setup/README.md

 ### Fix

-1. Comment out /data in fstab so it will not be fs checked or mounted during boot automatically.
+1. Comment out /data in fstab so it will not automatically be fs checked or mounted during boot.

 2. Check the current state: lsblk --fs
 ```